apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

    Example of the list of good first issues.

 .. note::
-	When you find a JIRA issue you would work on, please mention your interest in the comment section of that issue.
-That way we will know you are working on it.
+	When you find a JIRA issue you would like to work on, please mention your interest in the comment section of that issue; that way we will know you are working on it.

-Also do not hesitate to ask questions in the comment section of the issue.
+Also, do not hesitate to ask questions in the comment section of the issue.
 You can get some pointers about where to start and similar issues already solved.

-**Do not forget to create a new branch once you created or chose an issue you will be working on!** Follow the instructions in the next section: :ref:`pr_and_github`
+**Do not forget to create a new branch once you have created or chosen an issue you will be working on!** Follow the instructions in the next section: :ref:`pr_and_github`